 However, volume alone may not indicate much or may give wrong signals.
 Also, using this tool, you cannot extrapolate future prices.
 Therefore, it should always be considered along with price and other indicators.
 So, volume data should be considered as a supplementary tool and should be used along with other tools.

+Now let's try and understand what is volume profile in technical analysis, and how do you use volume profile in technical analysis?
 Volume profile is an auxiliary trader's tool showing the volume traded at a specific price in a given time period.
 This tool helps to determine the significant levels that a trader should take into account while trading.
-This tool is more popular in forex trading though it can also be used in other markets like stock markets, commodity markets, and spot and futures markets.
+Volume profile is more popular in forex trading though it can also be used in other markets like stock markets, commodity markets, and spot and futures markets.

 The longest bar (often known as the Point of Control) represents the strongest and the most significant level, which makes the task of identification easy.
 This bar helps you determine the point of entry and exit and also stop loss.
 This bar can also help in identifying the support and resistance zones.
 However, in such cases, it is better not to use volume profile in isolation but along with other techniques.